davidgomes/tower-engineer/README.md

 Thanks
 ------
 I'd like to thank all the guys on #/g/amedev for giving me ideas and finding exploits on the game.
+I'd like to thank [Jubjub](https://github.com/Metanoia) for making some Windows binaries.